Did Vladimir Putin know Donald Trump was in Moscow in 2013?

 So if Goldstone and Agalarov are to be believed, then Putin’s circle, at least, was aware of Trump’s presence in the country.

 It’s theoretically possible that Peskov could have been deciding on his own whether Putin should meet with Trump, without telling Putin.
-We didn’t hear back from the Russian Embassy for this article.

 The argument against this scenario is that Putin’s government is highly centralized, and Putin had a long career as an intelligence officer before becoming the Russian leader.
 In other words, knowing about things is deeply embedded in Putin’s DNA.